infinum/android-handbook/Gradle build system.md

 ```

 ###3.
 Signing configs
-`signingConfigs` can contain one or more configurations to sign your apk.
-Each signing configuration should have following properties:
+`signingConfigs` can contain one or more configurations to sign your APK.
+Each signing configuration should have the following properties:

 * keyAlias
 * keyPassword